Why Are Catalytic Converters So Important?

 Shawn Gilfillan is the dedicated owner of Automotive Magic in Kenvil, NJ.
 With over two decades of experience, Shawn has led his team in providing expert auto repair and service since 2003.

-In 2022 came the birth of Magic Lube & Rubber in Lake Hopatcong, NJ.
-Committed to fostering strong community ties and supporting team development, he prioritizes customer satisfaction above all.
+In 2022, Magic Lube & Rubber was born in Lake Hopatcong, NJ.
+Committed to fostering strong community ties and supporting team development, Shawn prioritizes customer satisfaction above all.
 As a proud family man and long-time resident of Roxbury, NJ, Shawn brings a blend of professionalism and warmth to his business.

 Trust Shawn and his team for all your automotive needs with confidence and assurance.